crmorgan/nservicebus-intro/README.md

 You can now access the RabbitMQ Management console at http://localhost:15672 and login as  `retaildemo` with the password `password`.

-To stop RabbitMQ run the `docker-compose down` command.
+To stop RabbitMQ execute the `docker-compose down` command.

 # Step One #
 This step starts you out with a web site called **store-web** that simulates a shopping cart checkout and will starting the ordering process by sending a `PlaceOrder` command to the **Sales** microservice.

-1. Open the **retail-demo** solution located in the `nservicebus-intro/src/exercise` folder.
+1. Open the **retail-demo** solution located in the `src/exercise` folder.

 In the solution at this point is an ASP.NET Core web site, a DockerCompose project, an Infrastructure project, and solution folders for the three services you will be creating.
 Each service folder contains a messages project.